bldenton/EGADSlite/README.md

 # Installation

-Compiling of the EGADS/EGADSlite libraries are as follows
+Compiling of the EGADS/EGADSlite libraries are as follow

 ## Requirements